Robinson–Patman Act: Modern enforcement

 Enforcement of the RPA has declined since the 1980s.
 In 2022, FTC commissioner Alvaro Bedoya endorsed a revival of enforcing the RPA in order to curb price discrimination.
-Commentators have speculated that the FTC under Lina Khan may ramp up enforcement of the RPA in order to curb the unfair use of market power.
+Commentators speculated that the FTC under Lina Khan would ramp up enforcement of the RPA in order to curb the unfair use of market power.
+In April 2024, sixteen members of Congress wrote to the FTC urging for a revival of the enforcement of the Act.
+In December 2024, the FTC sued liquor distributor Southern Glazer's under the Act, asserting that they charged small stores more than they charged large chains.

+There is uncertainty regarding its enforcement in the second Trump administration.

+It has been argued that lax RPA enforcement since the 1980s has been a significant cause in the creation of rural and urban food deserts in the United States.